EvgenyLeukhin/effective-english/content/blog/07/index.md

 ## Homework
 1. I have prouded of my family and many people who do our life better.
-2. I have suprised when I knew about some footbolist.
+2. I have suprised when I knew about some footbolists.
 Like Leo Messi & Cristiano Ronaldo, this players have won 5 golden balls each other.
+This a greatest amazing football achievement.
+No one has been able to achieve such results in the past.
 3. Yes, I've performed on public with signing songs with acoustic guitar.
 4. No, unfortunately, I have not, but maybe in the futere I'll do something.
 5. I have visited only 2 countries.
 In this contries I liked many old buildings, cuisine and a nature.